magenta-aps/osdatascanner/docs/decision-history.md

 The CPR rule matches 10-digit numbers through a regular expression.
 These numbers are allowed to be separated at specific places by specific symbols:
 The first six digits may not be separated.
-Digit 6 and digit 7 may be separated by a space, a tabulation, or on of the symbols `-` (with spaces on either side), `/`,  or `.`.
+Digit 6 and digit 7 may be separated by a space, a tabulation, or one of the symbols `-` (with spaces on either side), `/`,  or `.`.
 The last 4 digits must not be separated.

 In addition, CPRRule has a few validation options.